-If you’re thinking about heading out for a bite to eat in Exeter, whether it be for a leisurely brunch, spot of afternoon tea with friends or a special occasion with family, then here are some of our (tried and tested) favourite places to visit!
+If you’re thinking about heading out for a bite to eat close to our new builds in Exeter, whether it be for a leisurely brunch, spot of afternoon tea with friends or a special occasion with family, then here are some of our (tried and tested) favourite places to visit!

 Breakfast or brunch spots in Exeter